MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-azure-resource-manager-template.md

 ## Prerequisites

 - Completion of [Register your servers with Azure Arc and assign deployment permissions](./deployment-arc-register-server-permissions.md).
 Make sure that:
     - All the mandatory extensions have installed successfully.
-The mandatory extensions include: Azure Edge Lifecycle Manager, Azure Edge Device Management, Telemetry and Diagnostics, and Microsoft Monitoring Agent.
+The mandatory extensions include: Azure Edge Lifecycle Manager, Azure Edge Device Management, and Telemetry and Diagnostics.
     - All servers are running the same version of OS.
     - All the servers have the same network adapter configuration.